 - Major Grades constitute 40% of the students 9 weeks average.
 Daily work constitutes 50% of the students' 9 weeks average.
 Other projects constitute 10% of the students' 9-week average.
-The late work policy will be distributed by your child's teachers. - Teachers will record 2-3 daily grades each week and 3 major grades in a 9-week period. - Late work policies will be distributed by each teacher.
-No teacher will accept late work past each 3-week progress report period.
-The acceptance and grading of work turned in beyond one day late but before the end of the 3-week grading period is at each teacher's discretion. - Assignments which constitute daily work and test work will be determined at the teacher's discretion. - Incomplete grades may be given in cases where a student was ill for a prolonged period.
+The late work policy will be distributed by your child's teachers. - Teachers will record 2-3 daily grades each week and 3 major grades in a 9-week period. - If a student has an excused absence, students have the corresponding number of days to submit missed assignments.
+For example, a student who is absent one day has one day to turn in missed assignments.
+A student with an unexcused absence may turn in missed work with a maximum possible grade of 70.
+(See District Attendance Guidelines) - For any missing assignments which were due or completed on present days, work may be submitted for a reduction of 10 points each day as a maximum potential grade.
+For example, work submitted one day late may be submitted for a maximum grade of 90.
+No work will be accepted beyond 3-days late.

+- Assignments which constitute daily work and test work will be determined at the teacher's discretion. - Incomplete grades may be given in cases where a student was ill for a prolonged period.
 In such cases the teacher will record an "I".
 The "I" or incomplete grade must be made up and a numerical grade recorded before the next reporting period. - AN "I" GIVEN FOR ANY OTHER REASON MUST BE MADE UP WITHIN FIVE (5) SCHOOL DAYS OF THE END OF THE NINE-WEEKS GRADING PERIOD AND TEACHER MUST REPORT SUCH COMPLETION TO THE OFFICE IMMEDIATELY.